Your T2202A is the tuition payment receipt you will receive from Niagara College for income tax purposes.

 Online/in class courses qualify for the education and tuition amount if the fee is more than $100, and if the course is eligible according to the rules listed under “Education tax credit (number of months)” above.

-Note: The amount listed on your tax form will be different from what is listed in the printed or online CE catalog.
+Note: The amount listed on your tax form will be different from what is listed in the printed or online course listing.
 A portion of the amount listed includes administration and materials fees, which are not eligible.
 Not all fees are eligible for a credit.